carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 LIMIT 1;
 ```

-So displaying this result in extended display mode (/x), this returns the following:
+So displaying this result in extended display mode (/x), this returns the following which represents all the destinations of the types queried accessible within 3200m, or the closest if there is none within 3200m.

 ```
 -[ RECORD 1 ]----------+--------------------------------------------------------------------------------------